What is restorative yoga? How does restorative yoga work?

 Watch the video and check out the post below to learn more.

 Restorative yoga is one type of practice we can use to emphasize the healing or therapeutic benefits of yoga.
-In today’s busy world many people are hyper-stimulated and encountering a lot of stress.
+In today’s busy world, many people are hyper-stimulated and encounter a lot of stress.
 In a culture that is always “doing”, having a practice that focuses more on being simple, being quiet, and being at ease can be very helpful.
 And of course, taking time to rest and recuperate is essential if we want to maintain wellness.

 What makes a yoga practice restorative?